Github-Yilei/genome-assembly/README.md

 Liu, P. L., et al. (2020).
 "The Tetracentron genome provides insight into the early evolution of eudicots and the formation of vessel elements."
 Genome Biol 21(1): 291
 > a good reference for discussing the Whole-genome duplications.

+Yang, F. S., et al. (2020).
+"Chromosome-level genome assembly of a parent species of widely cultivated azaleas."
+Nat Commun 11(1): 5269.
+> Predictting regulatory network and the connection.